danielhicksjr/SportsHUB/README.md

 # SportHUB Application
-This app is an app for Sports Enthusists to have a central location to talk about all things sports and engage with other sports fans and talk about related topics and current stories in the world of sports.
+This app is an app for Sports Enthusiasts to have a central location to talk about all things sports and engage with other sports fans and talk about related topics and current events going on in the world of sports.

 # Technologies Used

 1. NodeJS, Express, Mongoose SQL, REACT, HTML, CSS, JavaScript, jQuery, Bootstrap, NPM Packages

 # User Stories

 1. As a User, I like an app that has a central location to talk about anything sports related.
 2. As a User, I like an app that is simple and easy to use.
 3. As a User, I want to know that my information is secure.
-4.

  # Approach Taken